phan/phan-tolerant/TOLERANT_TODO.md

 ## Overview

 This branch tracks work needed to bring the tolerant PHP parser up to date for PHP 8.3, 8.4, and 8.5 so that downstream consumers (notably Phan) can rely on it when the native `ext-ast` extension is unavailable.
+Phan lives in the sibling repo located at `~/phan`, and its tolerant-to-php-ast bridge (`src/Phan/AST/TolerantASTConverter/TolerantASTConverter.php`) often needs to evolve in lockstep with changes made here.
 The fork currently matches upstream commit `457738cbe` (September 2024) and is missing several recent language features.

 ## Current Status